 This fantastic birding bonanza took us from the lakes and forests of Finland to the fjords and mountains of northern Norway.

 It was a perfect combination of wildlife, geology and a solar eclipse in the Grand Teton and Yellowstone National Parks.

 The weather did not stop us enjoying this wildlife trip and Orkney had some fascinating archaeological sites.

 With lots of flowers and butterflies as well as the many brilliant birds, this was a lovely place to visit.

 A trip down memory lane as well as exploring new places, Japan never disapoints.

 Costa Rica is considered to be one of the most bio-diverse regions in the world.
 This trip took us right across the country exploring the many different wildlife habitats along the way.

 We had a wonderful family holiday travelling through China.
 We walked on the Great Wall, looked at Pandas and paddled in the Li River.
 It was a perfect mix of interesting culture and wonderful landscapes.

-This 5 mile walk from Tilford takes you through a varied landscape.
+This five mile walk from Tilford takes you through a varied landscape.
 There is one steep section to the top of Crocksbury Hill.

-This was a shortish walk (4 miles) making our way up to the ridge between the two ponds at Frensham, around the big pond and across the heathland at the back.
+This was a shortish walk of four miles.
+We made our way up to the ridge between the two ponds at Frensham, around the big pond and across the heathland behind it.
 The paths are mostly quite dry and easy going.